Samuel Lapham VI: Simons & Lapham

-The architectural firm of Simons & Lapham was influential in creating the first historic preservation ordinance in Charleston, South Carolina in 1930.
+The architectural firm of Simons & Lapham was influential in creating the first historic preservation ordinance in Charleston, South Carolina, in 1930.
 The firm worked on preservation projects in South Carolina and Georgia starting in the 1920s.
 They were honorary life members of the Society for the Preservation of Historic Dwellings of Charleston (now the Preservation Society of Charleston).
 They also performed new construction.
-During the expanse of the work the firm did over 300 projects from 1920-1972.
+During the expanse of the work the firm did over 300 projects from 1920 to 1972.
 The firm changed names over the years: Simons & Lapham; Simons, Lapham, Mitchell & Small; Simons, Mitchell, Small & Donahue; Mitchell, Small, Donahue & Logan; and Mitchell, Small & Donahue.
 The latter was in business as late as 2007.

 Personal life

-In July 1926, Lapham was married to Lydia LaRoache Thomas (1904–1989).
+In July 1926, Lapham was married to Lydia LaRoache Thomas.
 They were the parents of: